talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 Create coupon reservation

 Create a coupon reservation for specified customer profiles on the specified coupon.
 You can also create a reservation via the Campaign Manager using the [Create coupon code reservation effect](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code).
 Reserving a coupon allows you to associate a coupon code to a given customer(s).
 You can then list the reserved coupons of a given customer with the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint.
 If a coupon gets created for a specific user, it will automatically appear in their coupons.
 When a user redeems a coupon, a reservation is automatically created after the redemption and the used coupon will be returned in the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint.
-For example, you can use this endpoint and &#x60;List customer data&#x60; to create a _coupon wallet_ by reserving coupon codes for a customer, and then displaying their coupon wallet when they visit your store.  &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Important&lt;/p&gt;    This endpoint creates a **soft** reservation. _Any_ customer   can use a reserved coupon code and proceed to checkout.
+For example, you can use this endpoint and &#x60;List customer data&#x60; to create a _coupon wallet_ by reserving coupon codes for a customer, and then displaying their coupon wallet when they visit your store.
+If the **Coupon visibility** checkbox was selected when [creating a universal code](https://docs.talon.one/docs/product/campaigns/coupons/creating-coupons#generating-a-universal-code), the coupon code is implicitly reserved for all customers, and the code will be returned for all customer profiles in the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint.  &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Important&lt;/p&gt;    This endpoint creates a **soft** reservation. _Any_ customer   can use a reserved coupon code and proceed to checkout.
 To create a hard reservation, you can:   - use the [Create coupons](https://docs.talon.one/management-api#operation/createCoupons) endpoint or,   - use the [Create coupons for multiple recipients](https://docs.talon.one/management-api#operation/createCouponsForMultipleRecipients)     endpoint setting the &#x60;recipientsIntegrationId&#x60; property or,   - create a coupon code with the **Reservation mandatory** option then use the [Create coupon code reservation effect](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code). &lt;/div&gt;  To delete a reservation, use the [Delete reservation](https://docs.talon.one/integration-api#tag/Coupons/operation/deleteCouponReservation) endpoint.

 ### Example
 ```java